Life is full of people who earn our admiration.

 There was a time when I would have told you that such a life was a waste of potential, a failure to meet one’s self-imposed challenges.

-I am a man now, and I know better.
+I’m an adult now, and I know better.
 I know that there is no higher calling than raising one’s own family, patiently molding and shaping the lives that one has created.

 The modern woman, generally speaking, is so saturated with the 1960’s ‘liberated woman’ bull-hockey that she isn’t much use as a wife or mother.
 ‘Have the kids and chuck ’em in day care’; that seems the child-rearing method of the day.
 And throwing them into sports somehow counts as ‘family time’ these days, as though that amounts to any kind of meaningful interaction.
 There is a subtle attitude to the modern woman, one that says domestic life is beneath her, something to be avoided.
 The ones who suffer, of course, are our children.